 The bottom line: Saatva does all the heavy lifting for you—from delivery of the Loom & Leaf mattress to set up to taking away your old mattress.
 Leesa has two shipping options: You can either have the mattress shipped free and dropped off on your doorstep via UPS (a queen Leesa in the box weighs 76 pounds), or you can pay $100 for white glove delivery.
 To have your old mattress removed, you’d need to pay an additional $50 on top of the white glove delivery fee.

 Loom & Leaf: 365 days

 Leesa: 100 days

-The bottom line: With Loom & Leaf, you get an extra 20 days to decide whether or not you’re happy with your mattress.
+The bottom line: With Loom & Leaf, you get 365 days to decide whether or not you’re happy with your mattress.
 If not, we will exchange it for another mattress or take it away for donation or recycling.
-In the case of a return, you are responsible only for a $99 transportation fee.
+In the case of a return, you are responsible only for a $99 processing fee.

 Leesa will cover the shipping costs if you decide to return the mattress.
 The company requires customers to keep the mattress for 30 days before it can be returned.